Beyond Content: Behavioral Policies Reveal Actors in Information Operations: Introduction

 Building on this behavioral perspective, we investigate whether individual users can be reliably identified as malicious actors based on their inferred decision policies.
 Our focus is on binary classification: distinguishing troll accounts from ordinary users.
 Rather than uncovering coordination networks or content-based signals, we study whether sequential action patterns alone are sufficient for detection.
 Prior research has shown that trolls display distinctive behavioral signatures~\cite{luceri2020detecting}, and that such patterns can amplify strategic messaging in geopolitical contexts~\cite{geissler2023analyzing}.
 We extend these insights to Reddit, a pseudonymous platform where IO campaigns unfold not through follower graphs but through embedded participation in multiple subreddit communities.
 We analyze the complete activity histories of 12,064 Reddit users---comprising over 38 million posts and comments collected between 2015 and 2018---including 99 accounts identified by Reddit's 2017 transparency report as linked to the Russian Internet Research Agency.
 We first document systematic differences in temporal rhythms and action preferences between troll and organic users.
 We model each user's interaction history as a sequence of \emph{states} and \emph{actions}, enabling the inference of personalized \emph{behavioral policies} that describe how users make platform decisions over time.
 We formalize this process as a Markov Decision Process (MDP), where states encode recent engagement outcomes and actions represent platform functionalities such as initiating threads or replying to comments.
 A user's policy maps each state to a distribution over actions, yielding a compact representation of decision-making over time.
 To infer user-level policies, we evaluate three approaches of increasing expressiveness: an \emph{empirical policy} based on observed state-action frequencies; a policy learned via \emph{Generative Adversarial Imitation Learning} (GAIL); and a maximum-entropy deep \emph{Inverse Reinforcement Learning} (IRL) method that recovers a reward function and derives a stochastic policy via soft value iteration.
 Each method produces a policy representation that we use as input to a supervised classifier.
-To benchmark behavior-based detection, we compare these policy representations to text embeddings derived from the same user traces.
-This parallel design enables a controlled comparison of behavioral and content-based signals across matched cohorts and observation windows.
-We evaluate all four representations on classification accuracy, early detection from limited activity, and robustness to textual corruption or evasion.
-Finally, we examine within-group heterogeneity using clustering analyses and investigate failure modes, such as hijacked accounts or trolls that closely mimic organic behavior.
-Together, our findings show that behavioral policies offer stable, platform-agnostic signals for identifying IO actors, and provide a resilient foundation for detection---particularly in settings where content is obfuscated or metadata is unavailable.
+A policy-based classifier operates on these learned state-conditioned action distributions rather than on raw features, comparing them across users to distinguish behavioral patterns.